 - Southern Italian - add sliced hard boiled eggs and tiny fried meatballs when combining the meat sauce with the cooked pasta.

 - Vegetarian - leave out the sausage and ground pork.
 Add a couple of minced garlic cloves when frying the onion then proceed to make a simple tomato sauce and complete the recipe

 - Kid friendly - omit the pecorino if your children don’t like strong tasting cheese.
 Use a milder cheese to complement the mozzarella.
 I find most children don’t mind Parmesan but you know your children best and what they like to eat.

-- Gluten free - use your favorite gluten free pasta and gluten free sausages to make this gluten free pasta al forno.
+- Gluten free - use your favorite gluten free pasta and gluten free sausages to make this a gluten free pasta dish.

-To bake Pasta al Forno, you’ll need a 12 cup capacity baking pan.
+To bake pasta al forno, you’ll need a 12 cup capacity baking pan.
 I usually use an oblong oven proof dish measuring 8 x 12 inches (20 x 30 cm).
-However, I’ve also baked it directly in the large skillet I use to prepare the pasta al forno sauce.
+However, I’ve also baked it directly in the large skillet I use to prepare the pasta sauce.

 You’ll simply need a pan or dish that is large enough to comfortably fit all of the pasta and sauce without spilling as it cooks.
 Keep in mind that if the dish is too large and the pasta is spread out, it’ll lose moisture and become dry.

 Leftovers can be stored in the fridge for 3 or 4 days and reheated in the microwave.